 Smoke-Free Ontario Act: legislation, inspections, and complaints

-The Smoke-Free Ontario Act was introduced on May 31, 2006, as part of a broad strategy to reduce tobacco use and reduce second hand exposure to tobacco smoke in Ontario.
+The Smoke-Free Ontario Act (SFOA) was introduced on May 31, 2006, as part of a broad strategy to reduce tobacco use and reduce second hand exposure to tobacco smoke in Ontario.

-Legislation: Smoke-Free Ontario Act (SFOA)
+Legislation: Smoke-Free Ontario Act, 2017

 - display tobacco products anywhere where tobacco is sold

-- smoke on hospital property
+- smoke or vape on hospital property

-- long-term care facilities
+- residential care facilities